-- \$309 million is provided for the administrative support, maintenance and daily operation of Washington State Ferry boats and terminals. - \$181 million is provided for investment in vessels, terminals and emergency repairs.
-Funding includes new revenue projects identified in Section 5 of this document. - \$81 million is provided for the operations and construction of passenger rail and construction of freight rail activities as well as the additional new law capital projects included on the list in Section 5 of this document. - \$21 million is provided for track improvements from Seattle to Bellingham. - \$9 million is provided for freight rail projects that keep trucks off the highway system.
+- \$309 million is provided for the administrative support, maintenance and daily operation of Washington State Ferry vessels and terminals. - \$181 million is provided for investment in vessels, terminals and emergency repairs. - \$81 million is provided for the operations and construction of passenger rail and construction of freight rail activities as well as the additional new law capital projects. - \$21 million is provided for track improvements from Seattle to Bellingham. - \$9 million is provided for freight rail projects that keep trucks off the highway system and encourage economic development by creating jobs.